google/differential-privacy/cc/docs/algorithms/bounded-variance.md

 ## Input & Output

-`BoundedVariance` supports `int64` and `double` type input sets.
-When successful, the returned [`Output`](../protos.md) message will contain one element containing the differentially private variance.
+`BoundedVariance` supports `int64`s and `double`s as inputs.
+When successful, the returned [`Output`](../protos.md) message will contain one element with the differentially private variance.
 When bounds are inferred, the `Output` additionally contains a `BoundingReport`.
-The returned value is guaranteed to be non-negative, with a maximum possible value of the maximum variance (bounded interval squared divided by four).
+The returned value is guaranteed to be non-negative, with a maximum possible value of the maximum variance (length of the bounded interval squared divided by four).

 ## Construction